 Examples of agencies that have received Foundation funding in the last few years include:

-Barbara Olson Center of Hope, BraveHearts Therapeutic Riding Center, Discovery Center Museum, Gigi’s Playhouse—Rockford, Illinois Growth Enterprises, Milestone, RAMP, Rockford Park District Therapeutic Recreation Program, Special Olympics and the University of Illinois College of Medicine at Rockford.
+Barbara Olson Center of Hope, Discovery Center Museum, Fish-abled Foundation, Gigi’s Playhouse—Rockford, Goldie Floberg Center, Lifescape Community Services, Milestone, RAMP, Rockford Park District Therapeutic Recreation Programs, Special Olympics and the University of Illinois College of Medicine at Rockford.

 (This is not a complete list, nor is it meant to exclude other agencies that have received funding from the Foundation.)